jesperancinha/bridges-surveillance-story/Readme.md

 Since this project is about bridges and trains and because I love the [Murder on the Orient Express](https://www.imdb.com/title/tt0071877/) film and the tv series [The Bridge](https://www.imdb.com/title/tt1733785/?ref_=fn_al_tt_1), I've created a game about it.
 This game is mean't to be, not only entertaining, but also a way for you to learn the basics of various streaming mechanisms and master your skills.
 This is the setting:

 > There has been a gruesome crime committed over a bridge.
 You are the detective.
-> You have find out the murderer fast and accurately otherwise he will be at large and take over the world.
+> You have to find out the criminal fast and accurately otherwise he will be at large and take over the world.
-> The crime you will be looking it may look like a hate crime, but it can mean much more...

-More details coming soon...

 Steps:
 1. Go to PSQL database on schema `bllogistics` in table `trains_log`.
 Filter by `check_in_out='CHECKIN' or check_in_out='CHECKOUT'`